marcora/RepData_PeerAssessment2/PA2_template.md

 - Which types of severe weather events are the most hazardous to the US population?
 - Which types of severe weather events are the most damaging to the US economy?

 By aggregating the records by event type, we generate summary tables and the corresponding barcharts for the top 10 types of severe weather events with the most negative impact on the US population (fatalities and injuries) and economy (property and crop damages).
-Overall, tornadoes are the most hazardous to the US population (with 96,979 fatalities and injuries).
-On the other hand, floods are the most damaging to the US economy (with $150B of property and crop damages).
+In conclusion, tornadoes are the most hazardous to the US population and floods are the most damaging to the US economy.

 ## Data processing